awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ### Your Next\.js app uses unsupported features<a name="nextjs-version-support"></a>

-You can deploy an app created with Next\.js version 10\.
-However, Amplify doesn't currently support the full feature set\.
-Amplify supports all features of Next\.js versions 9\.*x\.x*, except for Incremental Static Regeneration \(ISR\) and Optional Catch All Routes\.
+Amplify currently supports all features of Next\.js version 10\.*x*\.*x*, including Incremental Static Regeneration \(ISR\), Optional Catch All Routes, and Image Optimization\.
+In addition, Amplify supports Next\.js version 11\.
+For a list and description of these new features, see [Next\.js 11](https://nextjs.org/blog/next-11) on the Nextjs\.org website\.

+When you deploy a new Next\.js app, Amplify uses the most recent supported version of Next\.js by default\.
+If you have an existing Next\.js app that you deployed to Amplify with an older version of Next\.js, you can edit the app's build settings to use a newer version\.
+For instructions, see [Updating the Next\.js version for an existing app](#update-app-nextjs-version)\.

 ### Unsupported Regions<a name="amplify-region-support"></a>